konman01/Java/OOPS/Documentation.md

 * Subclass can inherit only non static members of a superclass or base class.
 * Whenever we create instance of a subclass, we will always have properties of subclass and super class.
 * Inheritace is used to achive generalization
 * If a class is declared as Final, then it cannot have a subclass.
 A final class can be a subclass and we can create instance of final class.
+Object of final can be safely shared in between multiple threads without any synchronization overhead.
+String is a final immutable class.

 * If a superclass have non static members having the access specifier as Private, then it cannot be inherited to subclass.
 * Each and every class defined in Java language must have a superclass.
 If there is no superclass defined by the user, then the compiler define Object class as its super class.